matthias-reis/carda-gatsby/content/articles/2021/07/repetita-iuvant-3-1-en.md

 title: Repetita Iuvant – "3+1"
 subTitle: Quadrophonic Sound Art
 seoTitle: Repetita Iuvant – "3+1" – Quadrophonic Sound Art – Post-Rock Review
 description: Repetita Iuvant is a group of friends who share their love of music and nature.
 Their new EP "3+1" for them is their natural, musical and mathematical consequence of their 2020 work "3", opening the next chapter of their trilogy, which together make up their first LP.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/repetita-iuvant-2-jpg-imagine-080808_5b5b5b_912_684/640.webp
-copyrigt: Repetita Iuvant
+copyright: Repetita Iuvant
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/repetita-iuvant-fb-png-imagine-f8f8f8_909598_1200_628/640.webp
 labels:
   - Ambient